dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 The grammar remains unchanged.

-However, it is no longer an error to declare a factory constructor (redirecting or not) or a redirecting generative constructor in an extension declaration that has an on-declaration, possibly constant.
+However, it is no longer an error to declare a factory constructor, redirecting or not, or a redirecting generative constructor in an extension declaration that has an on-declaration (defined later in this section), and both kinds can be constant or not.

 *Such declarations may of course give rise to errors as usual, e.g., if a redirecting factory constructor redirects to a constructor that does not